stian-overasen/connectmap/README.md

 2. **Open your browser:**

-   Navigate to [http://localhost:activities from the last 10 years with GPS tracks color-coded by type.
+   Navigate to [http://localhost:5000](http://localhost:5000).
+You'll see a map showing all activities from the last 10 years with GPS tracks color-coded by type.
 Use the year checkboxes to filter which years are displayed.

 ## Cache Management